Fort Collins Defective Auto Part Attorneys

 If you or a loved one has been in an accident due to a defective auto part, call the Tenge Law Firm, LLC, at (970) 212-4777.
-Schedule a free consultation with an experienced product liability lawyer in Fort Collins, and learn your options.
+Schedule a free consultation with an experienced Fort Collins auto defect attorney and learn your options.

 There is always a chance that a part of a vehicle can suddenly stop functioning, and few of us are mechanically inclined enough to notice it.
 Some parts will not cause a disaster if they are defective – such as the radio or floor mats – but other parts are vital to the driver and passengers’ safety.
 Typically, auto part defects contribute to accidents in two ways: increasing the likelihood of an injury or increasing the likelihood of an accident.

-- Brakes – Few parts of a vehicle are more important than its brakes.
+- Brakes – Few parts of a vehicle are more important than the brakes.
 This includes the brake pads and all other components involved in making sure a car can stop safely.
 When brakes fail, a driver loses control and must swerve or strike an object in order to stop.

-- Airbags – Airbags are a last defense for safety, and they need to be reliable.
+- Airbags – Airbags are the last defense for safety, and they need to be reliable.
 Airbags that deploy too fast can cause serious injuries, and ones that activate without an impact can cause a dangerous collision.